Efficient-Computing-Lab/PEPPER/README.md

 ## Logistic Regression

-For our case to train our logistic regression model we have to provide every metric collected from profiling to the model in the x parameter.
+For our case we train our XGBoost model to consume every metric collected from profiling and predict the inference time of the provided model.
-In the y parameters we provide a value that characterizes a slow inference time.
-We expect from the model to find which models are slow and which are fast.
-In addition, it should provide an estimation output on which features have a major role on affecting the inference time.

 ### Code